7 Things Sales Teams Can Learn from the Movie Moneyball

-The movie Moneyball opens today to some great reviews such as this one at Sports Illustrated.
+The movie Moneyball opens today to some great reviews.
 I read the book by Michael Lewis soon after it was released and as a quant I found the story fascinating.
 What a great pair Billy Beane and Paul DePodesta were that came together at the right time!

 What I liked about the story was just like predictive analytics, all the statistics focused on solving one problem, and that is getting the best trade-off against a precise outcome.
 In this case, get the most wins with the least money — aka, Return on Investment.
 It was the book I would give to our sales managers saying “Like sports?
 Like making money?
 Here’s a book for you!”